ibm-cloud-docs/vmwaresolutions/services/mcv_addingnfs.md

 ## Before you add NFS storage to vCenter Server multizone instances
 {: #mcv_addingnfs-storage-prereq}

-Do not add NFS storage from the VMware vSphere Web Client.
+* Do not add NFS storage from the VMware vSphere® Web Client.
 The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-IBM will not manage NFS file shares that you manually add to an instance.
+* IBM does not manage NFS file shares that you manually add to an instance.

 ## Procedure to add NFS storage to vCenter Server multizone instances
 {: #mcv_addingnfs-storage-procedure}